julienherrero/awesome-list/README.md

 - [0x4f53/GetPerms](https://github.com/0x4f53/GetPerms) - An Android wrapper library to quickly get app permissions and other package data.
 - [Aghajari/AXEmojiView](https://github.com/Aghajari/AXEmojiView) - an advanced library which adds emoji,sticker,... support to your Android application.
 - [Amit7474/Dolly-SharedPreferences](https://github.com/Amit7474/Dolly-SharedPreferences) -
-- [AmrDeveloper/TreeView](https://github.com/AmrDeveloper/TreeView) - Multi roots TreeView :palm_tree: implementation for Android Platform with a lot of options and customization
+- [AmrDeveloper/TreeView](https://github.com/AmrDeveloper/TreeView) - Multi roots TreeView 🌴 implementation for Android that require no custom and allow customization in the design and logic
 - [ArtemNurtdinov/RatingView](https://github.com/ArtemNurtdinov/RatingView) - Android view for showing rating or quiz results
 - [Ashok-Varma/Gander](https://github.com/Ashok-Varma/Gander) - Gander is a simple in-app HTTP inspector for Android OkHttp clients.
 Gander intercepts and persists all HTTP requests and responses inside your application, and provides a UI for inspecting their content.
 - [Azoft/CarouselLayoutManager](https://github.com/Azoft/CarouselLayoutManager) - Android Carousel LayoutManager for RecyclerView